ConRoXP/computer_architecture_uniwa/README.md

 **Lab**:
 The course lab covers the instruction set architecture and symbolic language programming of the MIPS processor, using the MARS simulator.

-The first few lab course were introductory and mostly about how the memory of MIPS works.
+The first few lab courses were introductory and mostly about how the memory of MIPS works.
 From the 4th course onwards we started writing code.